-- 1. Click the Device tab, and then select the Paragon II System Controller. - 2.
-Right-click the Paragon II System Controller, and then click Launch Admin to launch the Paragon II System Controller application in a new browser window.
-You can then configure the PII UMT units.
+- 1. Click the Device tab, and then select the Paragon II System Controller. - Choose Devices > Device Manager > Launch Admin to launch the Paragon II System Controller application in a new browser window.
+You can configure the PII UMT units.

 IP-Reach and UST-IP Administration